Chicago Best Dentist

 The gases have a slightly sweet smell and are well tolerated by even the most sensitive noses.
 The dentist will adjust the percentage of nitrous oxide to oxygen to suit you.

-The technique has a number of advantages over other techniques:
+The technique has some advantages over other techniques:

 - It is less expensive than other techniques